Elegant, Subtle, and Painfully Chic—Licorice French Nails Will Be *It* for Spring

 Now, is black nail polish the most on-theme choice for spring?
 Not by a long shot, but that's exactly what makes it so chic.
 "It’s an anti-trend," says Kandalec.
 "Like, 'I know pastels are usually the trend, but I want to stand out.'"
 And there's arguably no better way to make a bold nail statement than with a pitch-dark shade.

 "I think it will stay on trend for the season," Kandalec agrees.
-"It matches everything and is an excellent base for nail art of almost any colorway."
-This means you could technically swirl a butter yellow or pale blue hue on top for a pop of springy color.
-But a licorice French on its own will always look elevated, and it's a striking choice as we head into warmer weather.
+"It matches everything and is an excellent base for nail art of almost any colourway."
+This means you could technically swirl a butter yellow or baby blue hue on top for a pop of springy colour.
+But a liquorice French on its own will always look elevated, and it's a striking choice as we head into warmer weather.

 How to Get the Look